GitHuugo/my_website/README.md

 ## This is my personal website!
 ### I will soon work more actively on my site and add a to-do list on this github.
+### This repository currently only contains a homepage with basic html/css.